ARitz-Cracker/browser-requirifier/README.md

 * I wanted sane error reports, none of that bundled single-file-javascript BS
 * I wanted a way to easily load modules only for pages that needed them.
 None of that "Load EVERYTHING even if you're only on the home page" crap
 * I wanted `__filename` and `__dirname` to work (mostly because of [`requirifier-requiredir`](https://github.com/ARitz-Cracker/requirifier-requiredir))
+* Most "established" libraries are big, bloated, and scary to me
 * I suffer from NIH syndrome

 ## So how do I use it?